Khashiev/CareerTrack2/README.md

 Action Algorithm:

-1. Sign up to the hh.ru website.
+1. Register at hh.ru website.
-2. Find a desired position that fits your skills and experience (Use Project 01).
+2. Find a desired position that matches your skills and experience (use Project 01).
-3. Create a resume for your desired position.
+3. Create a resume for the desired position.
-4. Fill out the "about me" section.
+4. Complete the "About Me" section.
-5. Fill out the "contact information" section.
+5. Complete the "Contact Information" section.
-6. Fill out the "work experience" section.
+6. Complete the "Work Experience" section.
-7. Complete the "projects" section.
+7. Complete the "Projects" section.
-8. Fill in the "education" section.
+8. Complete the "Education" section.
-9. Fill in the "skills" section that corresponds to the specific position.
+9. Complete the "Skills" section appropriate to the position.
-10. Post the resume.
+10. Submit the resume.
 11. Attach the completed resume to the _src_ folder.

 ## Exercise 01